rayhanehb/rayhanehb.github.io/about.md

 <p>
   Outside of engineering, I love exploring the ways <em>art and technology</em> overlap.
-  In one of my favorite projects, I turned an <strong>ODE assignment</strong> into an art piece by visualizing particle motion in creative ways.
+  In one of my favorite projects, I well known ODE equationsinto an art piece by visualizing their solutions as particle motion in creative ways.
   I also loved my visit to <strong>teamLab Tokyo</strong>, where our hand-drawn sketches came to life on massive interactive screens.
 I would love to explore more projects that blend art and technology.
 </p>